learn-co-curriculum/dsc-postgrad-project-presentation-content-lab/README.md

 # Project Presenation Content Lab

 Using the questions and points from your **audience questions**, the **story telling key points**, and the **project outline** drafted in an earlier exercise; now you can focus on enhancing your own student projects.

+## Learning goal:
+- Apply content review techniques to your own presentation material and revise its contents

 Here are the guiding questions we used inn  the last section:

 ## Audience Questions